-'Diocesan Schools Commissioner' (sometimes referred to as the Diocesan Director of Education or the Diocesan Director of Schools) means the officer or officers who exercise the Archbishop's education functions on his behalf.
+'Diocesan Schools Commissioner' (sometimes referred to as the Diocesan Director of Education or the Diocesan Director of Schools) means the officer or officers who exercise the Diocesan Bishop's education functions on his behalf.

-'Diocese' includes any duly authorised representative or officer of the Archbishop who is exercising education functions on behalf of the Archbishop.
+'Diocese' includes any duly authorised representative or officer of the Diocesan Bishop who is exercising education functions on behalf of the Diocesan Bishop.

-'Governing Board' refers to the body with legal responsibility for conducting the School on behalf of the Diocesan Trustees and includes the board of directors of a Catholic Academy Trust.
+'Governing Board' refers to the body with legal responsibility for conducting the School on behalf of the Diocesan Trustees and includes: the governing body of a Catholic voluntary aided school, the board of directors of a Catholic Academy Trust Company and the governors of an independent school.
 In appropriate circumstances, it may also include a Local Governing Body of a Catholic Academy Trust Company, where that Local Governing Body is exercising powers delegated to it by the board of directors.
 In an Academy Trust Company, the board of directors is responsible for receiving these Diocesan Protocols and procuring and monitoring compliance by the Local Governing Bodies.
 Local Governing Body is the terminology used in this definition, but it may also be known as the Local Governing Council or the Local Governing Committee.